 Research plan is a key document.
 Check out the instructions and prepare your plan on time.

 Before submitting your application you may be in contact with a potential supervising professor or the Head of Research at the Department to find out it the Department has a potential supervising professor in the specific area of your research plan.
 For more information, see What does it take to become a doctoral candidate? - Supervising professor and research topic under For prospective students.

 Check out the language requirements.
 You must always proof your language profiency either with a language test result or more specifically determined degree certificate - language proficiency cannot be prooved with an interview or in other manner.
 Please note that if a language test result is required, register for the test as soon as possible.
 Test organizers take quite a lot of time to submit the results.
 We recommend that you do the test before the start of the application period.
 More information about the test dates on the website of the test organizers.
 More information under Who can apply? - Language requirements.

 Application (including its attachments in PDF form) are submitted through the electronic application system eAge.
-The application will close on Fri 29 March 2019 at 3 pm (UTC+2).
+The application will be closed on .

 Read the information regarding eligibility to apply, application process as well as required documents carefully before filling out an application.

 Link to the application: https://eage.aalto.fi/?f/arts_doc_admission_2020 will be open from Mon 2 March 2020 9 am (UTC+2) until Mon 23 March 2020 3 pm (UTC+2)

 Special conditions starting from 17 March until 13 May: since the Aalto University buildings are closed due to the national measures against Coronavirus, you cannot deliver documents in print or visit our service desk.